PortsMaster/PortMaster-New/ports/labyrinthoflegendaryloot/README.md

 Special thanks to [dominaxis-games](https://itch.io/profile/dominaxis-games) for making this game, making it available for free and allowing us to modify and distribute it!

 Source: https://dominaxis-games.itch.io/labyrinth-of-legendary-loot

-Modified by Kompaan for the handheld experience
+Modified by Kompaan for the handheld experience,
+UI layout optimized for 640x480 or greater, smaller will have elements overlapping in some places

 ## Controls